ifiokjr/wasm_solana/readme.md

 direnv allow .
 ```

 At this point you should see the `nix` commands available in your terminal.
+Any changes made to the `.envrc` file will require you to run the above command again.

 Run the following commands to install all the required dependencies.